finn-no/maven-deploy/README.md

     var config = require('./maven-config.json');

-## Contributing
-If you have ideas how to improve this (or other things), please contribute :D

 ## Package war/jar
 It expects output from the project to be in dist/ directory.
 It zips the content and outputs it to dist/{finalName}.{type}